CV

 Across 2022 and 2023, re:group presented UFO at Merrigong Theatre Company in Wollongong and Griffin Theatre Company in Sydney.
 City Hub called the work “bold, imaginative and creative” and applauded the way it “shakes up conventional theatre”.
 Set on a miniature 1:8 scale model golf course, UFO is live-cinema sci-fi theatre work that documents the landing of an alien spaceship in a regional Australian town, exploring how bureaucratic protocols break down in the face of the unknown.

-In 2025 we continue development of KEEP YOUR HEAD UP, an experiment in making a jailbreak movie with our friend Mirielle Gabriel who is homebound with Cerebral Palsy, with the support of Creative Australia and Sydney Theatre Company, after work in progress showings as part of Festival of Dangerous Ideas at Carriageworks in August 2024.
-In 2025 we will also commence development on two entirely new works.
-Firstly, THE MILAN CONFERENCE, which will be made collaboratively between re:group and members of the d/Deaf and hard of hearing community and performed in Auslan and interpreted live.
-Secondly, we will work with acclaimed director Hannah Goodwin to reinvestigate what we lost when silent movies went loud by beginning development of our new work 1927, for staging in the year 2027, 100 years after the first ‘talkie’ dramatically reshaped cinema history.
+In 2026, we will also continue our development of three new works.
+With the support of RISING, Sydney Festival and the Major Festivals Initiative, we continue development of KEEP YOUR HEAD UP.
+The project is an experiment in making a jailbreak movie with our friend Mirielle Gabriel who is homebound with cerebral palsy, and will premiere in 2027.
+With the support of Bundanon Trust, Griffin Theatre Company and Creative Australia, we also continue development of THE MILAN CONFERENCE, which is being made collaboratively between re:group and members of the d/Deaf community, and which will be performed in Auslan and interpreted live.
+Finally, we begin work with director Hannah Goodwin to reinvestigate what we lost when silent movies went loud by beginning development of our new project 1927, for staging in the year 2027, 100 years after the first ‘talkie’ dramatically reshaped cinema history.

 re:group company member biographies: